What to Know About Las Vegas Shooting Suspect Stephen Paddock

 Recordings and reports of the attack suggest the suspect was using an automatic weapon.

-What was his motive?
+What was Stephen Paddock's motive?

 The sheriff provided no further details on Paddock's motives.
 "We have no idea what his belief system was," Lombardo said.
 "Right now, we believe he was the sole aggressor and the scene is static."